SRGSSR/srgidentity-apple/docs/README.md

 The library requires the following frameworks to be added to any target requiring it:

+* `libextobjc`: A utility framework
+* `MAKVONotificationCenter`: A safe KVO framework.
+* `Mantle`: The framework used to parse the data.
-* `RTSIdentity`: The content protection library framework.
+* `RTSIdentity`: The identity library framework.
+* `UICKeyChainStore`: The framework used to store credentials in keychains.

 ### Dynamic framework integration